vbhaip/gap-crossing-research/README.md

 ## Getting Started

-This project uses Python 3.6.
+This project has been tested and works with Python 3.6 and 3.7.
 Install the packages in the requirements.txt file using

 ```
 $pip install -r requirements.txt